giantoak/trec-dd-ebola/README.md

 In general, our method is to use [mrjob](https://pythonhosted.org/mrjob/) to collect and aggregate statistics from a number of tweets and twitter users in the corpus.
+We've written a few programs to help with this:
+* `MRTwitterWestAfricaUsers.py` collects usernames and counts of the times that they reference:
+  * locations exclusively in West Africa
+  * mentions of "ebola"
+  * mentions of disaster-related terms
+* `MRGetTweetGraph.py` to get the network of mentions for a list of users.
+* `MRGetTweetsByUsers.py` to get all tweets by a list of users.
+(This is a MapReduce operation with no reducer...)

 On our first pass, we select:
 * tweets from locations within West Africa.
 * tweets mentioning locations exclusively associated with West Africa

 We use these tweets to build an index of twitter counts:
 * those that tweet from within West Africa
 * those

 From these stats, we select...